Skip to content

 λ=VinDfsw=48×0.45100,000=216μVs\lambda = \frac{V_{in} \cdot D}{f_{sw}} = \frac{48 \times 0.45}{100{,}000} = 216\,\mu\text{Vs}

-Why Multi-Objective Optimization Matters
+Why Multi-Objective Optimization Actually Matters

-Design A — minimum loss: Use an ETD44 core (Ae=173mm2A_e = 173\,\text{mm}^2).
-The large cross-section supports the required volt-seconds with moderate turns and low peak flux density — perhaps 80 mT.
+Design A — minimum loss: Use an ETD44 core with Ae=173mm2A_e = 173\,\text{mm}^2.
+That large cross-section supports the required volt-seconds with moderate turns and low peak flux density — maybe 80 mT.
 Core loss is small.
-Fat primary wire keeps DC resistance low.
+You can use fat primary wire and keep DC resistance low.
 Efficiency exceeds 98%.
-But the ETD44 has a volume of approximately 18 cm³.
-Design B — minimum volume: Use an EE25 core (Ae=52mm2A_e = 52\,\text{mm}^2).
-Fewer turns are required, but peak flux density must approach 240 mT to satisfy the volt-second constraint.
-Core loss increases substantially — the Steinmetz exponent β2.86\beta \approx 2.86 means loss scales steeply with flux density.
+Sounds great, right?
+Except the ETD44 has a volume of approximately 18 cm³.
+That's a big transformer.
+Design B — minimum volume: Use an EE25 core with Ae=52mm2A_e = 52\,\text{mm}^2.
+You need fewer turns, but peak flux density has to approach 240 mT to satisfy the volt-second constraint.
+Core loss increases substantially — and here's why that hurts: the Steinmetz exponent β2.86\beta \approx 2.86 means loss scales steeply with flux density.
 A 10% increase in peak flux density increases core loss by (1.10)2.86132%(1.10)^{2.86} - 1 \approx 32\%.
-Volume drops to around 3 cm³ — one-sixth of Design A.
+That's brutal.
+But volume drops to around 3 cm³ — one-sixth of Design A.

 The Algorithm: NSGA-II